swiftlang/swift-evolution/proposals/0354-regex-literals.md

   /#
 ```

-In this mode, [extended regex syntax][extended-regex-syntax] `(?x)` is enabled by default.
-This means that whitespace becomes non-semantic, and end-of-line comments are supported with `# comment` syntax.
+In such a literal, [extended regex syntax][extended-regex-syntax] `(?x)` is enabled by default.
+This means that whitespace in the regex becomes non-semantic, and end-of-line comments are supported with `# comment` syntax.

 This mode is supported with any (non-zero) number of `#` characters in the delimiter.
 Similar to multi-line strings introduced by [SE-0168], the closing delimiter must appear on a new line.
 To avoid parsing confusion, such a literal will not be parsed if a closing delimiter is not present.
 This avoids inadvertently treating the rest of the file as regex if you only type the opening.